-I'm going to see THE CAT IN THE HAT at the Theatre!
+I'm going to see a performance at the Booth Tarkington Civic Theatre!

 This is a very exciting adventure!
 Going to the theatre to see a PLAY or MUSICAL is a little like seeing something on TV and maybe even a little more like going to a movie.
 The difference is that the ACTORS will be right there on the stage!
 An ACTOR is a person that uses their body and their voice to help tell a story on a stage!